Simplify Tracheostomy Tube Replacement Coding With One of These Choices- Published on Wed, Apr 06, 2005

 Tip: You should submit 31899 with a cover letter explaining the procedure as with all unlisted procedure code claims.
 If the change required anesthesia due to extenuating circumstances make sure you describe the details.

-For instance two weeks after undergoing a tracheostomy a young child's tube requires [...]
+For instance two weeks after undergoing a tracheostomy a young child's tube requires changing. [...]